-(3) "...If the actual funded ratio declines below 60% in any year prior to 2040, the Board of Trustees shall also determine the increased contribution required each year as a level percentage of payroll during the years after the then current year using the projected unit credit actuarial cost method so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report"
+(3) "...If the actual funded ratio declines below 60% in any year prior to 2040, the Board of Trustees shall also determine the increased contribution required each year as a level percentage of payroll during the years after the then current year using the projected unit credit actuarial cost method so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report ...."

 The Pension Code requires the CTA to contribute 12 percent of pay, less up to a 6 percent credit for debt service paid on the bonds used to fund the Plan; employees are required to pay 6 percent of pay.
-If the funded ratio is projected to decline below 60 percent prior to 2040, the Pension Code requires the CTA to pay two-thirds and employees paying one-third of the required contribution.
+If the funded ratio is projected to decline below 60 percent prior to 2040, the

-The funded ratio of the Plan remained under 60 percent in the January 1, 2017 Actuarial Valuation.
-The Plan's actuary determined that there was a need to increase contribution rates to comply with the Pension Code.
-In 2017, the employer contribution rate was 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 11.962 percent.
-For 2018, the rates were increased so that the employer contribution rate is 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate is 12.010 percent.
+Pension Code requires the CTA to pay two-thirds and employees paying one-third of the required contribution.

-The January 1, 2017 Actuarial Valuation concluded that the increased contribution rates applicable for Plan year 2018 should result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2017 (i.e., by 2027).
+The funded ratio of the Plan remained under 60 percent in the January 1, 2018 Actuarial Valuation.
+However, the Plan's actuary determined that there was not a need to increase contribution rates.
+For 2018, the employer contribution rate was 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 12.010 percent.
+These rates continue to result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2018 (i.e., by 2028).

-The January 1, 2017 Actuarial Valuation notes that differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, the actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
+The January 1, 2018 Actuarial Valuation notes that differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, the actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
 These changes create an actuarial gain if the experience is favorable and an actuarial loss if the experience is unfavorable.
-The Plan experienced a total net actuarial loss of \$20.3 million during 2016.
+The Plan experienced a total net actuarial loss of \$17.5 million during 2017.
 The Valuation notes that this net loss is a combination of two principal factors: demographic experience and investment performance.